harrysingh1908/Internship_Assignment/Python_Assignment/ReadMe.md

 ### Feedback on the Assignment

-We would greatly appreciate it if you could share your feedback on the assignment with Albus Security.
 This was a good assignment and very helpful.
 Dijkstra's algorithm and the GUI-based file manager were the toughest parts, but I was able to complete and learn from the rest of the tasks effectively.
+I would like to thank Albus Security for allowing me to have this opportunity to enhance my skills.